gsin11/gsin11.github.io/src/blog/cors-in-nextjs.md

   <img srcset="/assets/img/cors-in-nextjs-320w.webp" alt="Do we need class components anymore?" loading="lazy">
 </picture>

-Setting up CORS is always a challenge for people who are not really from server side application background.
+Setting up CORS is always a challenge for people who are not really from server-side application backgrounds.
 Luckily it wasn't the case for me, but <a href="https://vercel.com/">Vercel</a>.

-I have couple of projects on Vercel where I can host client side applications built on ReactJS, NextJS, Gatsby etc. Recently I found you can host <a href="https://vercel.com/docs/serverless-functions/introduction">serverless</a> function on Vercel as well.
+I have a couple of projects on Vercel where I can host client-side applications built on ReactJS, NextJS, Gatsby, etc. Recently I found you can host <a href="https://vercel.com/docs/serverless-functions/introduction">serverless</a> functions on Vercel as well.

-These serverless functions are nothing but opens up NodeJS server side script access.
-You can create server and run on Vercel as well as send emails and what not.
+These serverless functions are nothing but open up NodeJS server-side script access.
+You can create a server and run it on Vercel as well as send emails and whatnot.

 ## How to setup NextJS API